-It’s not something you learned how to do1 Plus, because of The Sex Myth, this conversation feels more difficult and awkward than most.
-Even for me!
+Well, no. Not only are we never taught how to talk about sex but also because of The Sex Myth, this conversation feels more difficult and awkward than most.
+Yes, even for us sex educators.

 - Use your own words.
 Talk however you’d talk to them about the chores, dinner, or finances.
 Use your own pet names and adjust the question as needed.

 In the story above, despite my word vomit + initial awkwardness, the beau and I had a fabulous discussion.
 We learned so much about how the other person thinks about sex.
 Plus, that convo set the stage for future chats inspired by something one of us reads.
-I now send him articles about sex (and feminism) pretty regularly, highlighting the parts that stick out to me the most.
+I now send him articles about sex, feminism, intersectionality, emotional labour—you name it!—pretty regularly, highlighting the parts that stick out to me the most.

 No matter how difficult it feels at first, you and your partner will learn so much about your relationship and each other.